 Downhill Drift Triking

-Another fun and adrenaline filled activity at Bikepark Kopřivná is downhill drift triking.
-It also seemed to need less skill than the downhill mountain biking and was much less scary.
-At least it was for accident prone me.
+Another fun and adrenaline-filled activity at Bikepark Kopřivná is downhill drift triking.
+It also seemed to need less skill than downhill mountain biking and was much less scary.
+At least it was for accident-prone me.

 I think Dave from Dave on Arrival and I must have had the same drift trike as me, as you can see here in his video of our adventures at Bikepark Kopřivná.